phaustin/a301_eoas/_sources/notebooks/week8/goes_landsat_rio.md

 If we want to fill the entire landsat clipped area with GOES data, we're going to need to increase the size of the GOES bounding box in the east and west directions to make up for the tilt in the coordinate reference system.
+In general, you need to transform the image into the projection that you want to clip in.
+If we want to clip along lines of constant longitude, as with UTM or PlateCarree projections, then we need to resample the geostationary image into that coordinate system.

 ```{code-cell} ipython3